GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/022-mitchell-loop/index.md

       </tr>
       <tr class="align-top">
         <td class="green-leg-header text-center">10</td>
-        <td class="px-6 py-4 text-base text-gray-700">Meadow meets side trail to cabin ➜ Mitchell Cabin & Return</td>
+        <td class="px-6 py-4 text-base text-gray-700">Meadow meets side trail to cabin ➜ Marshall Mitchell Cabin & Return</td>
         <td class="px-6 py-4 text-base font-bold text-gray-700 text-center">282 m</td>
         <td class="px-6 py-4 text-base font-bold text-gray-700 text-center">3.865 km</td>
         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
             <li>This section of the hike is optional.
 You could simply turn left (northeast) and follow this section of the Waskahegan Trail.</li>
-            <li>But a trip to have a look at Mitchell Cabin is recommended.
+            <li>But a trip to have a look at Marshall Mitchell Cabin is recommended.
 It's a small cabin still standing as of this writing.
 Another structure nearby hasn't fared as well.</li>
             <li>If you decided to visit, make your way back to "Meadow meets side trail to cabin" to continue the hike.</li>
           </ul>
         </td>